-You must be under 18
+- You - the child - must be under 18

-You must not be married or living in a civil partnership
+- You must not be married or living in a civil partnership

-You must not be living an independent life - i.e. the child must be dependent on its parents
+- You must not be living an independent life - i.e. the child must be dependent on its parents

-In some exceptional circumstances, it is possible to apply for a child visa for children over 18.
-In addition, if the parent is an EEA/EU national, the age limit for children is 21 years and the application can made from inside or outside the UK.
+In some exceptional circumstances, it is possible to apply for a child visa for children over 18, such as for a child with mental or physical disabilities.
+In addition, if the parent is an EEA/EU national, the age limit for children is 21 years and the application can be made from inside or outside the UK.

 Aside from an annual salary, there are other sources of income that can be used to prove the requirements for a child dependent visa.
-These include cash savings, money from a pension and non work-related income, such as earnings from property rentals.
+These include cash savings, money from a pension and non-work-related income, such as earnings from property rentals.

 As with many other visa applications, a number of documents need to be submitted as part of your child settlement visa.
 These include:

-Your passport and 2 recent passport photographs
+- Your passport and 2 recent passport photographs

-Evidence of your - and your child's - age
+- Evidence of your - and your child's - age

-Documents to show that you meet the necessary financial requirements, including:
+- Documents to show that you meet the necessary financial requirements, including:

-Bank statements of the parent who is residing in the UK
+- Bank statements of the parent who is residing in the UK

-A letter from your employer, including your job title, the period the parent has worked there and your current salary
+- A letter from your employer, including your job title, the period the parent has worked there, and your current salary

-6 months worth of payslips
+- 6 months worth of payslips.